archignes/searchpaths/README.md

 ## Usage

-To run SearchPaths, use the following command:
+To run Searchpaths, use the following command:

 ```
 python main.py -b <browser_name>